Study With Us - Foundation in Parish Ministry

-The course starts at the Centre on Wednesday 6 October 2021 at 7.00pm, with a 2 hour introduction to the course and lecture on the first module.
+The course starts at the Centre during October 2021, with a 2 hour introduction to the course and lecture on the first module.

 (Please note that this will be online, using Zoom, due to the COVID-19 pandemic.
 This may change to ‘in person’ teaching during the 2 years of the course but is subject to discussion with all students)

 This course draws from the Old and New Testament, together with the Catechism of the Catholic Church, the 2020 Directory for Catechesis, and relevant documents of the Second Vatican Council and the Holy See as key reference texts, offering a balance of theology, spirituality, and catechetical insights.
 It provides development in communication, leadership and developing others, together with background on Parishes, Deaneries and the Archdiocese.